 The cause is not known.
 There is no single test to diagnose polymyalgia rheumatica.
 Your doctor will use your medical history, symptoms, and a physical exam to make the diagnosis.
 Lab tests for inflammation may help confirm the diagnosis.

 Polymyalgia rheumatica sometimes occurs along with giant cell arteritis, a condition that causes swelling of the arteries in your head.
 Symptoms include headaches and blurred vision.
 Doctors often prescribe prednisone, a steroid medicine, for both conditions.
 With treatment, polymyalgia rheumatica usually disappears in a day or two.
 Without treatment, it usually goes away after a year or more.

 NIH: National Institute of Arthritis and Musculoskeletal and Skin Diseases

-- Polymyalgia Rheumatica (American College of Rheumatology) Available in Spanish
+- Polymyalgia Rheumatica (American College of Rheumatology) Also in Spanish

 - Polymyalgia Rheumatica (Mayo Foundation for Medical Education and Research)

 - Polymyalgia Rheumatica and Giant Cell (Temporal) Arteritis (Beyond the Basics) (UpToDate)

 - Polymyalgia Rheumatica and Giant Cell Arteritis (National Institute of Arthritis and Musculoskeletal and Skin Diseases)

 - What Are Polymyalgia Rheumatica and Giant Cell Arteritis?
 (National Institute of Arthritis and Musculoskeletal and Skin Diseases) Also in Spanish